Sport Spread Betting Guide

 Supremacy Bets

-With supremacy betting, you predict how much of a victory one team will have over another (hence the name); the larger the winning margin, the larger the profits.
+With supremacy betting, you predict the scale of the victory one team will have over another, hence the name.
+The greater the winning margin, the greater the profits.

 3. Sports

-Most spread betting bookies provide over 15 markets, with the following most popular markets:
+Most spread betting bookies provide over 15 markets.
+The following are the most popular:

-• Cricket: You can place spread bets on the total number of runs, wickets, and how each team performs.
+• Cricket: You can place spread bets on the total number of runs or wickets, and we’ve also seen many brokers offering spread betting on individual player actions, like number of catches.

-• Horse Racing: You can spread bet on the distance won between the horses.
+• Horse Racing: You can spread bet on the distance between horses in the final placings.

 different sports to spread bet on